Beating the Post-Trip Blues

 1. Always be planning the next trip.
-Literally, I’ll be on the plane returning with friends and start discussing where we’re going next, knowing I can jump into phase one as soon as I get back (or as soon as I get unburied).
+When I’m returning from a trip with friends, I actually start a discussion where we’re going next, knowing I can jump into phase one as soon as I get back (or as soon as I get unburied).
 The next trip doesn’t even have to be that soon – I’m often planning trips 18 months or more in the future, but the process of researching the places, thinking about what we’ll do and where we’ll go, are all part of the excitement of the pre-trip planning phase.
+And with social media tools like Pinterest, you can start making a board of ideas about where you want to go and invite your travel companions to share in that board so that everyone is involved in this phase.

-2. Don’t overschedule for the first few days back – give yourself some leeway, let work hit you as it may, without knowing you have 6 back to back appointments you’ve committed to.
-If you return to a job where you don’t get to control this, just cut yourself some slack if you don’t feel you’re up to your best performance level yet.
+2. Don’t overschedule for the first few days back.
+Give yourself some leeway, let work hit you as it may, without knowing you have 6 back to back appointments you’ve committed to on your very first day back in the office.
+If you return to a job where you don’t get to control this, just cut yourself some slack if you don’t feel you’re up to your best performance level yet.3.
+Eat healthy foods and drink alot of water.
+For me, that makes up for all of the over enjoyment on food and wine while I travel and makes that post-trip groggy flu feeling go away.
+It sometimes also helps you lose a few pounds if you’re struggling with any vacation weight gain.

-5. Don’t feel the laundry needs to be done day one – sometimes I let it sit in the suitcase for days on our landing without even opening the bag.
-Surely you have other clothes to wear in the meantime?
+5. Don’t feel the laundry needs to be done day one.
+Sometimes I let it sit in the suitcase for days on our landing without even opening the bag.
+Surely you have other clothes to wear in the meantime?6.
+Reach out to friends.
+Instead of missing those you just left, focus on seeing those you missed while you were away.
+Studies have shown how important friendships are to lifting your spirits, so socialize and get those endorphins flowing.

-10. Catch up on TV – I know this sounds mundane and you might not be a TV fan, but grabbing the last two weeks episodes of Mad Men or Grey’s Anatomy is just the kind of mindless activity that lets me relax and feel that I’m back home in the US.
+10. Catch up on TV.
+I know this sounds mundane and you might not be a TV fan, but grabbing the last two weeks episodes of Downton Abbey or Elementary is just the kind of mindless activity that lets me relax and feel that I’m back home in the US.

 That’s my top 10 – hope you can use some of these!